-Football players are at an especially high risk for neurapraxia injuries, sometimes called stingers, during violent collisions.
+Football players are at an for neurapraxia injuries, sometimes called stingers, during violent collisions.
 These injuries can occur in other sports, too, or as the result of a fall, car accident, or some other trauma to the body.

 You may experience neurapraxia after an injury or after an operation that damages some nerves.
 It’s important to know how to respond in both cases.

 After an injury

 If you feel a sudden sharp, stinging pain in your neck, arms, or legs, stop whatever activity you’re doing.
 This will allow you to determine if the pain or numbness goes away and if there are any other symptoms such as weakness.